ToadAIStation/MarioDQN/README.md

 6. How the neural network is trained
 7. How gameplay is recorded

-This makes the code a little less “production style,” but much easier to learn from.
+This makes the code much easier to learn from.

 ---